Healthy Homes Assessment Te Mata Hills

 Te Mata Hills Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Te Mata Hills and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory in all Te Mata Hills and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of the rental property.
+• Property managers and landlords are required to keep records that prove conformance with any Healthy Homes Standards that apply or will apply during the tenancy of the rental property.

-• Private landlords and property managers are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Private landlords and property managers should ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

-• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes